Rocket League

 Is BakkesMod still allowed?

 BakkesMod is not banned, but it cannot run during online sessions when EAC is active.
-It continues to work for offline free play, custom training, LAN, and replay viewing.
-You can launch Rocket League without EAC enabled for those modes.
+It continues to work for offline free play, custom training, LAN, and replay viewing for now.
+Because BakkesMod is no longer being maintained, expect compatibility to degrade over time with future Rocket League updates.

 When does anti-cheat come to Rocket League?

-Easy Anti-Cheat arrives in April 2026.
+Easy Anti-Cheat arrives on April 28th 2026.
 As confirmed by Psyonix and the Epic Games help page, it will be required for all online, private, and tournament matches from that point on.

 Do I need Easy Anti-Cheat to play ranked?